 Service-learning is not merely community service, volunteering programs or fundraising.
 Nor it is charity, which can be perceived as deeds done in order to feel good about oneself or to earn merit or reward.
 Rather, service-learning encourages students to see that serving others is how Christians respond to what God has done for them in Christ.
 It aims to provide opportunities where young people can volunteer their time to assist others in a pursuit that will benefit their personal growth and lifelong experiences immensely, developing students who see serving others as a way of life .

 LEA’s service-learning model draws on the LCA’s existing ministries — LCA International Mission, Australian Lutheran World Service and Lutheran Community Care — to provide service-learning opportunities for students in Lutheran schools.

-LCA International Mission works in partnership with Lutheran Education Australia and our overseas partner churches to provide opportunities for Lutheran schools, teachers and students from Australia to develop long-term, sustainable relationships and transformative service partnerships, which are mutually beneficial to the Lutheran school and the school or ministry organisation of the overseas Lutheran church.
+LCA International Mission works in partnership with Lutheran Education Australia and our overseas partner churches to provide opportunities for Lutheran schools, teachers and students from Australia to develop long-term, sustainable relationships and transformative service partnerships providing unique learning opportunities, which are mutually beneficial to the Lutheran school and the school or ministry organisation of the overseas Lutheran church.

 If your school would like to know more about how they can connect to the mission of God through a LCA International Mission service-learning and ministry partnership, you are invited to phone Erin on (08) 8267 7300 or email email@example.com.